syncro16/dmn-edc32/README.md

 ### Serial communucation

-While program is running you can connect with serial port.
+While program is running on board, you can connect it with serial port.
 Port name will vary depending your operating system (/dev/ttyUSBx, COMx, etc..).
 In my system (macOS), it appears at `/dev/tty.usbmodem1413`.

 * Type `screen /dev/tty.usbmodem1413 115200` to open connection.
 * Type `ctrl-k` and `y` to exit from screen.